Livingston Homes for Sale

 Livingston is a beautiful community with residents who prioritize the wise use of green spaces.
 There are hundreds of acres of parks that include hiking trails, woods, playgrounds, ball diamonds, soccer fields, basketball courts, fishing ponds and so much more.
 Notable parks include Prospect Park, East Hills Park and Livingston Dog Park.
 The Riker Hill Complex encompasses three of those parks—Riker Hill Art Park, Becker Park, and Walter Kidde Dinosaur Park.
 The township’s recreation department manages a range of programs, from youth and adult sports to classes for seniors.
 Read on below the listings for more information on Livingston.

 Included below are homes for sale in Livingston.
 If you would like more information on any of these Livingston real estate listings, just click the "Request More Information" button when viewing the details of that property.
-We can provide you with disclosures, past sales history, dates and prices of homes recently sold nearby, and more.
+We would love to provide you with disclosures, past sales history, dates and prices of homes recently sold nearby, and more.

 And, if you haven't already, be sure to register for a free account so that you can receive email alerts whenever new Livingston listings come on the market.